 The period up to and including Partition sustained a fairly simplistic concept of ‘Divide and Rule’, with the history and the politics very closely intertwined.
 After that time the whole idea became a fixed element of schoolroom history within India, and the standard beliefs surrounding ‘Divide and Rule’ passed into general acceptance.
 But ‘Divide and Rule’ has now been taken up not only by Indian nationalists keen to show an unbroken heritage of Indian unity, it has been latched onto by scholars all over the world who have decided that the British also reinvented or profoundly reshaped the caste system and defined the ‘historic’ religious communities within India, which were not really historical but an invention of British colonialism.
 This is all rather speculative and acts as a way to load all possible burdens of guilt for structural problems within modern India onto ‘colonialism’.

 Much post-colonial writing naturally gravitates towards the point where the soft social sciences melt into history.
 The resulting fusion is uneasy, because the mixture is not only of hard and soft approaches, but also because the political affiliations of the writers are extremely clear.
-These are highly influential within their methods and concepts, or conceptualisations, and are easily discernable right through from their assumptions to their conclusions.
+These are highly influential within their methods and concepts, or conceptualisations, and are clearly discernible from their assumptions through to their conclusions.
 One major point of agreement is that ‘colonialism’ was incredibly powerful.
 It must, therefore, have had detectable effects across a very wide area of the life of the colonised country, drowning out local voices and indigenous ‘discourses’, which have been ‘lost’.
-The writers also generally agree that ‘colonialism’ (though disguised) is still active and powerfully influential today.
+The writers also generally agree that ‘colonialism’ (though disguised) is still powerfully influential today.

 We can now take a look at some examples of where this new understanding of colonialism has led.
 The two main writers that I will examine – Gyanendra Pandey and Nicholas B. Dirks – are not identically placed ideologically, but they both owe a debt, regularly acknowledged, to the influence of Bernard Cohn in Sociology, Michel Foucault in Critical Theory and Edward Said in post-colonial disciplines.
 Pandey qualifies as one of the Subaltern school of historians, while Dirks is not officially a Subaltern writer but shares a great deal of their basic approach.
 Both trace the roots of communal violence to the presence of British colonial power in India, and agree that colonial power in India created, institutionalised or exacerbated the social issues connected with religion, communal violence and caste.
 These three elements all hang together.